Felixstowe branch line: Cranes

 In 1927 American firm Crane-Bennett opened a rail served works 1+3/4 mi south of Derby Road.
 Rail traffic finished in mid-1970s.

 The following locomotives are known to have worked at Cranes.

 Ransomes

 In 1950 a private siding was installed at Ransomes, Sims & Jefferies' works 1+3/4 mi south of Derby Road.
 Rail traffic finished in 1980.

 The following locomotives are known to have worked at Ransomes.

-Proposed developments

-As of August 2019 there are no proposed changes to the Felixstowe branch.